jrhoun/liferay-learn-old/commerce/developer-guide/tutorial/implementing-a-new-tax-engine/README.md

 }
 ```

 > The `CommerceTaxCalculateRequest` parameter contains information needed for making our calculation.
 For this example, we use the price from the `CommerceTaxCalculateRequest`, as well as a value indicating whether to apply the rate as a percentage.
-To see more methods you can use, see [CommerceTaxCalculateRequest.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-api/src/main/java/com/liferay/commerce/tax/CommerceTaxCalculateRequest.java).
+See [CommerceTaxCalculateRequest.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-api/src/main/java/com/liferay/commerce/tax/CommerceTaxCalculateRequest.java) to find more methods you can use.

 ## Conclusion